dfelinto/blender-manual/manual/files/media/image_formats.rst

 Since Radiance had the first (and for a long time the only) HDR image format, this format is supported by many other software packages.

-Radiance ``.hdr`` files store colors still in 8-bits per component, but with an additional (shared) 8-bits exponent value, making it 32-bits per pixel.
+Radiance ``.hdr`` files store colors still in 8 bits per component, but with an additional (shared) 8-bit exponent value, making it 32 bits per pixel.